midastruth/files.md/README.md

 - Open a local folder to persist changes
 - Occasionally hit force-refresh (`Cmd+Shift+R`) to get new updates.

 P.S.
-For now, Chrome-based browsers are best at [File System API support](https://caniuse.com/native-filesystem-api).
+For now, Chromium-based browsers (like [Brave](https://github.com/zakirullin/files.md/issues/61)) are best at [File System API support](https://caniuse.com/native-filesystem-api).

 ## Dump your thoughts
 Open the chat (`Cmd+Enter`) and send a message: